Setting the Google Tag Manager (GTM)

 3. Under More Settings, select True for Ecommerce and click Use Data Layer.
 As Tag Firing Options select Once per event, as shown in the below image.

 4. In the Trigger Configuration area, create a trigger named 2Checkout Event, with a Custom Event trigger type.
-Write 2Checkout event in the Event name field and select All Custom Events for when to fire the trigger, as indicated in the following image.
+Write 2checkout event in the Event name field (this is case sensitive for Google Analytics) and select All Custom Events for when to fire the trigger, as indicated in the following image.

 5. The last step is to Save and Publish all the changes made.